tomodachi94/awesome-computercraft/README.md

 **ComputerCraft** is a mod for Minecraft which adds computers which are programmable with the Lua programming language. **ComputerCraft: Tweaked** is a fork of the mod for newer Minecraft versions.

-***If you are trying to download ComputerCraft, you are in the wrong place.
-Go to the [CurseForge page for the Forge](https://www.curseforge.com/minecraft/mc-mods/cc-tweaked) or [Fabric versions](https://www.curseforge.com/minecraft/mc-mods/cc-restitched) instead.***

 If you want to contribute, see [CONTRIBUTING.md](./CONTRIBUTING.md).

 ## Contents